|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Blend on high for about 10 seconds, or until the mixture is smooth, and free of clumps.
+Blend the ingredients on high for about 10 seconds, or until the mixture is smooth and free of clumps.